The text given in this section borrows some explanations and code examples from the -- Java Tutorial.

 The design below is allowed by Java.
 In case you are not familiar with UML notation used: solid lines indicate normal inheritance; dashed lines indicate interface inheritance; the triangle points to the parent.

-class implements both Student
+TA class implements both Student interface and the Staff interface.

 - Because of point 1 above,